campworkcoeman/campworkcoeman.org/scouts-bsa/special-programs/scuba.md

 Camp Workcoeman is entering new waters.

-In conjunction with outside instructors, Camp Workcoeman offers the Discover Scuba program both as an individual program during our Aquatics & More weeks and as a unit à la carte activity.
+In conjunction with outside instructors, Camp Workcoeman offers the Discover Scuba program as a unit à la carte activity.
 This course will introduce you to Scuba diving and allow you to earn the Scuba BSA award.
-Individuals can [register]({{ site.url }}/scouts-bsa/register) online (see Aquatics & More); units should contact Jeff Seiser ([jseiser@campworkcoeman.org](maito:jseiser@campworkcoeman.org)) for more information and to register.
+Units should contact Jeff Seiser ([jseiser@campworkcoeman.org](maito:jseiser@campworkcoeman.org)) for more information and to register.

 Certified instructors will come to camp and offer a full Discover Scuba course.
 The Discover Scuba Diving program lets you experience the thrill of diving under the